Breakneck: China's Quest to Engineer the Future: Background

 At the time of the book's publishing, Wang worked as a Hoover Institution research fellow and formerly as a technology analyst for Gavekal Dragonomics in China.

 Reception

 In August 2025, Yuan Yi Zhu wrote in The Times that Breakneck was "easily one of the best books on China published this year", citing Wang's knowledge of the Chinese language and firsthand experience in China.

-In September 2025, Breakneck was described by Tyler Cowen in The Free Press as one of "two books this year that are being talked about more than any other, by an order of magnitude," the other being Abundance, by Ezra Klein and Derek Thompson.

 Writing for City Journal, Jordan McGillis gave a mixed review, praising Wang's depiction of China as "vivid, often autobiographical reporting delivers" but noting that "Wang’s account of China is compelling, but his treatment of America is less convincing", citing Wang's characterization of the Biden Administration's industrial policy.

 Noah Smith wrote on his blog that Wang's arguments and examples are "very similar to those you’d find in Abundance or Why Nothing Works, making Breakneck a good companion to those other volumes."

 Writing in The Wall Street Journal, Tunku Varadarajan described it as a "brilliant book—equal parts gripping and depressing."